Patience is not the ability to wait, but the ability to keep a good attitude while waiting.

 Lukas was our ‘millennium baby’ – he was the first family member born in the new millennium and is my youngest nephew.
 I am very grateful that I can always exchange ideas with Lukas about different topics on various social media channels.
 I appreciate his precision, ambition, empathy, powers of observation, and excellent academic and university performance.

 Lukas loves soccer, likes reading and hiking as well as meeting his friends in his leisure time.
-He been studying business administration at the Vienna University of Economics and Business (WU) since fall 2020.
+He has been studying business administration at the Vienna University of Economics and Business (WU) since fall 2020.

 👩🏻Lori Felton 🇺🇸🇦🇹